The Mills have fallen silent down the valley,

 Lie tumbled in the fields beside the Bann.

-The above poem is taken from an interesting little book of poems by Ken McElroy of Gilford, Co Down.
+This poem is taken from an interesting little book of poems by Ken McElroy of Gilford, Co Down.
 Ken, who runs a small grocery shop which he has tried to preserve in its original state, since founded by his father Cecil well over half a century ago, writes of the many changes in the town of Gilford which he describes as a tightly-knit community.
 The characters of bygone days, the Mill and the Millworkers feature prominently in his poems.